mayouni/stzlib/libraries/stzlib/doc/narrations/stz-readability-writability-narration.md

 ```

 The parameters `:AtPositions` and `:And` make the code's intention immediately clear, reading almost like a natural language sentence.

+The feature not only improves communication by clarifying the meaning of your code, but also serves as a *productivity tool* by eliminating the need to write separate documentation files to explain its use to other programmers.
+In fact, the code becomes *self-documenting*, readable, and understandable, as long as a human can read plain, natural language.

+>**NOTE**: Softanza provide thousands of named params needed in practice and can be extended easlity to support more of them.

 ## Function Conditional Form: The Magic of W()